validatedpatterns/utilities/README.md

 ## Requirements

-The OpenShiftUtils directory contains a classes that can be used in an OpenShift cluster environment.
+The openshift directory contains a classes that can be used in an OpenShift cluster environment.
 The class library uses the [OpenShift Rest CLI](https://github.com/openshift/openshift-restclient-python) to make the proper calls to the OpenShift api.